-Co-Founder, CEO, Producer, Mix master and head engineer: Oliver Ignatius.
+Co-Founder, CEO, Producer, Head engineer: Oliver Ignatius.

 Oliver Ignatius is an autodidact who grew up overseas as the son of two traveling, career driven journalists.
 A young self-motivated Oliver started cultivating what would become a lifelong obsession with music from a disassociated perspective.
 Following an uncomfortable brush with mainstream pop music success as a young teenager, Ignatius found himself unfulfilled by the music industry and wanting to help others realize the sounds in their heads.
 He founded Mama Coco’s Funky Kitchen in 2010, and worked tirelessly to cultivate his reputation as a skilled recording engineer and producer.
 He has since attracted an expansive network of musicians and other artists that has often functioned as an ever-expanding collaborative community.
 Oliver’s greatest pleasure is getting inside the brain center of each project, tailoring his approach to match the sounds coming in.
 Although steeped in psychedelic pop, soul and experimental music, he makes it his business to basically like everything if it has heart and personality.
 He is equal parts influenced by a childhood spent in Asia, an adolescence devouring British music weeklies, and a couple years in young adulthood as a psychedelic nomad.
 When not recording, he finds that he has become a gentlemen farmer, collaborating with his family on animal rescue projects.